Arkansas Foodbank

-More than 270,000 people within the Arkansas Foodbank's 33-county service area don't have a steady source of food; nearly 90,000 of them are children.
+More than 270,000 people within the Arkansas Foodbank's 33-county service area do not have a steady source of food; nearly 90,000 of them are children.
 Last year, the Foodbank distributed 17.4 million meals to their 300 member agencies to help feed the hungry.

 The Arkansas Foodbank is a member of Feeding America, a nationwide network of 200 food banks that leads the fight against hunger in the United States.
 They are also a founding member of the Arkansas Hunger Relief Alliance.
-The group is made up of the 6 Feeding America food banks in Arkansas with the goal to create a coordinated effort to reduce hunger in the state.
+The group is made up of the six Feeding America food banks in Arkansas with the goal to create a coordinated effort to reduce hunger in the state.

 Overview

 The Foodbank provides hunger-relief services to 300 member agencies.
 Many of them our either food pantries, soup kitchens or shelters.
 The Foodbank also provides assistance through the following programs: